 I know this isn’t in the “dressing-up” category but I think dyeing an animal’s fur is ridiculous and bad for the animal!

 @roxx I totally agree with putting sweaters on them when it’s cold out. -30 is SO COLD!!
 Poor doggies and humans!
-When it’s that cold, do you put little booties on him too?posted almost 3 years ago
+When it’s that cold, do you put little booties on him too?posted about 3 years ago

 i agree,whenever i try to put even a little bow on my dog to get her hair out of her eyes she rips it off.
-I don’t think any animals want to be dressed up!posted almost 3 years ago
+I don’t think any animals want to be dressed up!posted about 3 years ago

 If its for their own health, like if a little dog with not much fur at winter time needs a dog coat when it goes outside then yeah.. but bows and dresses for them to look “cute” :/ not so much.